KCErb/lucky-hasura-docker/TLDR.md

 ## Production Instructions

 1. Provision a production server somewhere
-2. Provision two deploy tokens from Gitlab `Settings > CI/CD`.
+2. Provision two deploy tokens from Gitlab `Settings > Repository`.
 Name one `gitlab-deploy-token` and log in with it from production

    ```shell
    docker login registry.gitlab.com -u gitlab+deploy-token-#####